ssayhan/Fake_News/README.md

 ## Project Overview

-With the advent of the internet, and more importantly social media, fake news and missinformation has been on the rise and has been plaguing our society.
-Some is so well hidden and advertised, it may be dfficult to spot if a source is fake news or not.
-The purpose of this project is to create a Machine Learning model to detect fake news and missinformation.
+With the advent of the internet, and more importantly social media, fake news and misinformation has been on the rise and has been plaguing our society.
+Some misinformation is so well hidden and advertised, it may be difficult to identify whether or not that source is reliable.
+The purpose of this project is to create a Machine Learning model to detect fake news and misinformation.
 We will be using Natural Language processing and Bianary Classification Evaluators on our dataset to help with training and testing of the Model.

 # Technologies Used
 ## Data Cleaning and Analysis